 Osteopaths use gentle hands-on techniques to improve movement and circulation in the affected areas of the body.
 The treatment is tailored to you individually.
-Most people have a few sessions, once a week at first, then continuing as necessary until recovery.
+Most people have a few sessions, once a week at first, then continue as necessary until full recovery.

 We monitor your progress as we go along and adapt as necessary.
 Advice about exercise and lifestyle are an important part of this recovery process too.
 For people with chronic or recurring problems, we can agree on a maintenance plan to suit you.